(pqueues): Priority queues

 (pqueue-meld pqueue …) → pqueue

 Returns a priority queue containing all of the elements of the pqueues.
+The comparator of the resulting pqueue is taken from one of the arguments (which is unspecified).
 While the pqueues may have different comparators (in the sense of eqv?), they must define the same element type and equality and ordering relations.
-Otherwise, an assertion violation is signaled.
+(This is not checked.)

 The whole pqueue